trevthom/nostr-delivery/README.md

-Peer-to-Peer Package/Passenger Delivery over Nostr
+# Peer-to-Peer Package/Passenger Delivery over Nostr

+## To run, use two terminal windows:
+1. 1st terminal - navigate to backend folder
+    - cargo run --release
+2. 2nd terminal - navigate to frontend folder
+    - npm install
+    - npm run dev
+3. Open the link
+4. Login with nsec (nostrtools.com if you want a general one)

-TO DO ☐ ✔
+## TO DO ☐ ✔

-☐ Enable NWC for Bitcoin
+☐ Enable NWC for Bitcoin (not fully working)

 ☐ Disable 10 second refresh (moves screen)